FROM OUR BLOG

 Real-World Examples of AI Bias

 Even the most well-designed models can fail when built on flawed foundations.
-Here are three recent cases demonstrating the effects of AI bias:
+Here are two recent cases demonstrating the effects of AI bias:

 Gender Bias in Liver Disease Screening Tools